adambard/learnxinyminutes-docs/csharp.html.markdown

 			// For Each Loop
             // foreach loop structure => foreach(<iteratorType> <iteratorName> in <enumerable>)
 			// The foreach loop loops over any object implementing IEnumerable or IEnumerable<T>
-			// All the collection types (Array, List, Dictionary...) in the .Net framework implement one or both of these interfaces
+			// All the collection types (Array, List, Dictionary...) in the .Net framework
+			// implement one or both of these interfaces.
 			// (The ToCharArray() could be removed, because a string also implements IEnumerable) foreach (char character in "Hello World".ToCharArray())
             {